ABUSE AND DEPENDENCE

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 No evidence of carcinogenicity was found in studies in which d-, l-amphetamine (enantiomer ratio of 1:1) was administered to mice and rats in the diet for 2 years at doses of up to 30 mg/kg/day in male mice, 19 mg/kg/day in female mice, and 5 mg/kg/day in male and female rats.
-These doses are approximately 2, 1, and 0.
-5 times, respectively, the maximum recommended human dose of 40 mg/day given to children, on a mg/m² basis.
+These doses are approximately 4, 2, and 1 times, respectively, the maximum recommended human dose of 40 mg/day, on a mg/m² basis.

 d, l-Amphetamine (1:1 enantiomer ratio) has been reported to produce a positive response in the mouse bone marrow micronucleus test, an equivocal response in the Ames test, and negative responses in the in vitro sister chromatid exchange and chromosomal aberration assays.